MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/storage/azure-storage.md

 1. Add the [Azure Storage Client Library](https://www.nuget.org/packages/WindowsAzure.Storage/) to the Xamarin.Forms application.
 1. Configure the storage connection string.
 For more information, see [Connecting to Azure Storage](#connecting).
 1. Add `using` directives for the `Microsoft.WindowsAzure.Storage` and `Microsoft.WindowsAzure.Storage.Blob` namespaces to classes that will access Azure Storage.

-> [!NOTE]
-> While this sample uses a Shared Access Project, the Azure Storage Client Library now also supports being consumed from a Portable Class Library (PCL) project.

 <a name="connecting" />